Pope Francis Tells Abusive Priests And Bishops To Turn Themselves In

 As cardinals and other church luminaries listened in the Vatican's ornate Clementine Hall on Friday, Francis also compared priests who break their vows to Judas Iscariot, the disciple who betrayed Jesus Christ.

-Francis told them that Judas "will always be present in the church," since he represents an element of human weakness.
+Francis told them that Judas "will always be present in the church," because he represents an element of human weakness.

 From Rome, NPR's Sylvia Poggioli reports that the pope "spoke of the scandals that have undermined his papacy – it started with his own mishandling of the scandal in Chile and ended with U.S. prosecutors uncovering decades of cover-ups in the American Catholic Church."

-While acknowledging that the Vatican has made serious mistakes, Francis told the gathering, "The sins and crimes of consecrated persons are further tainted by infidelity and shame; they disfigure the countenance of the church and undermine her credibility."
+While acknowledging that the Vatican has made serious mistakes, Francis told the gathering: "The sins and crimes of consecrated persons are further tainted by infidelity and shame; they disfigure the countenance of the church and undermine her credibility."

 The church, Francis said, "will spare no effort to do all that is necessary to bring to justice whosoever has committed such crimes."